The Best White Chili With Chicken

 Serious Eats /J. Kenji López-Alt

-4. Heat remaining oil in a large Dutch oven over medium heat until shimmering.
+4. Heat remaining 2 tablespoons oil in a large Dutch oven over medium heat until shimmering.
 Add cumin and coriander and cook, stirring, until fragrant, about 30 seconds.
 Add chile purée and cook, stirring, until incorporated.
 Strain chicken stock into pot, pressing on skins and seeds to extract as much liquid as possible.
 Discard skins and seeds.

 Adding chile purèe into a stock pot containing bloomed spices.